 You can also view our lists of available plants.
-(Please note that the linked list currently is for informational purposes only, to help you understand the types of plants available; our actual inventory for 2021 will be posted in February.)
+(Please note that the linked list currently is for informational purposes only, to help you understand the types of plants available.)

 And don’t forget to like us on Facebook; we share regular updates about our program and the plants we sell, as well as opportunities to become involved with our important work.

 If you have any questions, please email Kim Patten or call her at (717) 960-6740.